Date of Degree

 Copyright 2011 Katherine Elna Vrieze

 Vrieze, Katherine Elna.
-"Using mouse models to investigate the genetics of T-cell acute lymphocytic leukemia." dissertation, University of Iowa, 2011.
+"Using mouse models to investigate the genetics of T-cell acute lymphocytic leukemia."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.